rightshero/sw_task/README.md

 - Runs `docker-compose up`.
 - Opens a custom TCP port (8000) for the development phase.

-> **Note:** Running both the database and web services on the same instance is not recommended for production environments.
+> **Note:** Running both the database and web services on the same instance is not recommended for production environments. also check testing video

 ---